osmcode/osmium-tool/man/osmium-extract.md

 For the **complete_ways** strategy you can set the option "-S relations=false" in which case no relations will be written to the output file.

+The **smart** strategy allows the following strategy options:

-For the **smart** strategy you can change the types of relations that should be reference-complete.
+Use "-S types=TYPE,..." to change the types of relations that should be reference-complete.
 Instead of just relations tagged "type=multipolygon", you can either get all relations (use "-S types=any") or give a list of types to the -S option: "-S types=multipolygon,route".
 Note that especially boundary relations can be huge, so if you include them, be aware your result might be huge.

-The **smart** strategy allows another option "-S complete-partial-relations=X".
+Use "-S complete-partial-relations=X" to force completion of partly completed relations.
 If this is set, all relations that have more than X percent of their members already in the extract will have their full set of members in the extract.
 So this allows completing almost complete relations.
 It can be useful for instance to make sure a boundary relation is complete even if some of it is outside the polygon used for extraction.

+Use "-S tags=PATTERN,..." to only complete relations that have a tag matching one of the PATTERNs.
+So for example if you use "-S tags=landuse,natural=wood,natural=water" everything tagged `landuse=*` or `natural=wood` or `natural=water` is added to the result, but no other relations.

+You can combine the "-S types", "-S complete-partial-relations", and "-S tags" options.
+The options will be interpreted as "(types OR complete-partial-relations) AND tags".

 # DIAGNOSTICS